sulaihasubi/insurance-claims-fraud-detection/README.md

 The value of the partial dependence is by how much the log-odds are higher or lower than those of the average probability.

 ![Alt Text](https://github.com/sulaihasubi/insurance-claims-fraud-detection/blob/main/images/pb1.png)

+In the figure below, the insurer at the age of 23-24 are highly tend to do

+The relationship appears to be roughly parabolic with a minimum somewhere between ages 25 and 30.
+After age 40, the relationship is slowly increasing, until a precipitous dropoff in late age.
 ![Alt Text](https://github.com/sulaihasubi/insurance-claims-fraud-detection/blob/main/images/pb2.png)